MVPStudio/mvp-studio-web-cms/src/markdown/how-it-works.md

      - The sprints have ended and there is a working application that showcases your vision

  ***Support(there are two options)***
-	 - Customer has outside support in place
+     - Visionary has outside support in place
      - MVP standard support contract